cybercore-co-ltd/track2_aicity_2021/README.md

 # A STRONG BASELINE FOR VEHICLE RE-IDENTIFICATION
-**Paper is accepted to the IEEE Conference on Computer Vision and Pattern Recognition Workshop(CVPRW) 2021**
+**This paper is accepted to the IEEE Conference on Computer Vision and Pattern Recognition Workshop(CVPRW) 2021**

 ![](./images/framework.png)
 ![](images/illustrated.png)

-This repo is the official implementation for paper [**A Strong Baseline For Vehicle Re-Identification**](./images/paper.pdf) in [Track 2, 2021 AI CITY CHALLENGE](https://www.aicitychallenge.org/).
+This repo is the official implementation for the paper [**A Strong Baseline For Vehicle Re-Identification**](./images/paper.pdf) in [Track 2, 2021 AI CITY CHALLENGE](https://www.aicitychallenge.org/).

 ## I.INTRODUCTION